 Work on Crafting/Projects

-Pick one or two personal goals you have and work on them everyday.
-Pick a certain amount of time and set it aside.
-Whether it’s before work, after the kids are in bed, or during your lunch break, find time for the things that make you feel better about yourself is crucial for a healthier you.
+Pick one or two personal goals and try to make time for it every day.
+Whether it’s before work, after the kids are in bed, or during your lunch break, find time for the things that make you feel better about yourself.

 TAKE TIME TO PLAN